The Last Landlord Decision: A Guide to the DST/721 Exchange Path

 When the DST sponsor contributes the portfolio into a REIT Operating Partnership, investors can exchange their DST interests for OP Units under IRC §721.
 No tax at this step.
 When the sponsor offers that exchange, and whether they offer it at all, is their decision entirely.

-Stage 5 — OP Unit Holding Period (Typically 1 to 2 Years)
+Stage 5 — OP Unit Holding Period (Typically 1 Year)

 OP Units are not publicly traded.
 You cannot sell them.
 Conversion to REIT shares or redemption for cash may be possible in some structures, but on the REIT's terms and timeline.
 Income continues during this period.